euphorie/osha.oiradoc/docs/manuals/editor2.rst

     .. figure:: images/editor/evaluation_calculated_custom_hint.png
       :align: center
-      :alt: A hint with custom textz for one of the questions to evaluate the severity of the risk
+      :alt: A hint with custom text for one of the questions to evaluate the severity of the risk

-      *A hint with custom textz for one of the questions to evaluate the severity of the risk*
+      *A hint with custom text for one of the questions to evaluate the severity of the risk*

 --------------